How Much Does a Home Appraisal Cost in Florida?

 “A lot of people have that Florida room, where you can walk through the living room and into that lanai area, but it’s not finished to the same quality as the rest of the home,” Bianchi says.
 “Does it still have the metal roof?
 Just because you took the (sliding) doors down doesn’t make it part of that square footage.”

 Pringle says she encounters this often when someone has, say, a finished bathroom in the garage, but a person has to walk through the unfinished garage or an enclosed porch to access it.
-She can’t consider the entire space finished square footage.
+She can’t consider the entire space to be finished square footage.

 “You can finish a garage and attach it to the main house, but it has to be a continuous flow, and it also has to be heated and cooled,” she says.

-She also can’t include in her calculations anything considered personal property, such as appliances or even a hot tub if it’s not built into the ground.
+She also can’t include in her calculations anything considered personal property, such as appliances or even a hot tub, if it’s not built into the ground.
 “Anything that is not attached to the house or built into the property is considered personal property.”

 Can a current homeowner get a free home appraisal?